Michael-Purser/Optimal-Robot-Ninja/README.md

 (for proper viewing, right click on figure and open in new tab).

 ## Robot platform
-The mobile platform used for implementation is a [Turtlebot 2](http://www.willowgarage.com/turtlebot), together with a custom vision system developed at Intermodalics.
+The mobile platform used for implementation is a [Turtlebot 2](http://www.willowgarage.com/turtlebot), together with a vision system developed at Intermodalics.
 Platform characteristics (full datasheet available for download [here](http://bit.ly/1L2FIzG)):
  - diameter: 354 mm, height: 420 mm
  - weight: 6,3 kg (bottom-heavy), max payload: 5 kg